 While you’re at it, toss novelty socks of any hue – why a gentleman would wear such cringingly awful socks is a mystery.
 If you want a style boost, look to your feet, as RJ Firchau, writing for The Gentlemanual, says:

 “Whether it’s bold colors, striking patterns, or novelty repeats, the standard for men’s socks has shifted in a big way and men everywhere have taken note.
 The necktie is no longer the sultan of sartorial flair.
 Now, men start from their toes and work their way up.”

 Fed up with your socks falling down?
 If you prefer to wear calf-length socks, there’s little you can do to stop them slowly falling down other than to invest in a pair of sock suspenders.
-These devices offer all the comfort of bondage equipment, plus you’ll have to live with the knowledge that if, for any reason, you end up at A&E, the nurses are going to have a good laugh at your expense.
+You’ll have to live with the knowledge that if, for any reason, you end up at A&E, the nurses are going to have a good laugh at your expense.